JLab_logo_text_white1.jpg

 · The space was not designed for continuous occupancy.

-occurs when any part of the body breaks the plane of the confined space opening.
+Occurs when any part of the body breaks the plane of the confined space opening.
 See ES&H Manual Chapter 6160 Confined Space Entry

 The likely effect of an incident/accident in terms of injury to personnel, damage to facility operation, and environmental impact.